xianyuntang/simpleocr/Readme.md

 # simple-ocr library
-simple-ocr is a OCR tool for traditional chinese based on deep learning method.
+simple-ocr is a python OCR package for traditional chinese based on deep learning method.

 The library consist of text localization and text recognition.